 These mowers provide a decent cut considering the intended use of the mower.
-These mowers are really made for nice residential lawns.
+These mowers aren't really made for nice residential lawns.
 They are made for rough terrain and inclines.
-They excel in tall bahia grass and other types of tall grass.
+They excel in tall Bahia grass and other types of tall grass.

 Overall, if the mowers are used in the right environment they will have a pretty good cut quality.
 Otherwise, they definitely aren't the best cutting mowers on the market.
 There are other options I would go with before choosing this mower if I were taking care of nice yards.

 Altoz TRX Track vs. Wheels – Which One’s Better?